daniegarcia254/DownTorrent/Readme.md

 You will also need to install [Docker-compose](https://docs.docker.com/compose/install/).

-For a more detailed explatanation on what programs are configured and running inside the containers, please read the [Docker-readme.md](docker/Docker-readme.md) file.

 #### - AWS S3 bucket
 You will need an [AWS](https://aws.amazon.com/) account in order to configure an [S3 bucket](https://aws.amazon.com/s3/?nc1=h_ls) where the torrents will be uploaded.
 This way we will avoid the need of infinite disk space in our system.
 It is recommend that you create a new user in your [AWS IAM](https://aws.amazon.com/iam/?nc1=h_ls) with specific permissions to access the S3 bucket, whose keys will be used later in the app configuration.